abasak24/SAGA-Bench/README.md

    + include the memory-measurement related initialization and finalization code provided in `pcmResource/PCM.txt` in the function `dynPRAlg` before and after the algorithm implementation (just whether the timers are currently started and stopped).
 In the intitialization code, please assign *false* to the boolean variable *update*.

 ## Including Other Software Techniques in SAGA-Bench
-These are some guidelines to include one's own data structure, compute model, or algorithm into SAGA-Bench.
+These are some guidelines to include one's own data structure or compute model in SAGA-Bench.
 1. *Including a new data structure*: Any new data structure must be inherited from the class `dataStruc` in `src/dynamic/abstract_data_struc.h`.
 The most important function to implement for a new data structure is `update()` which defines the mechanism to update a batch of edges into the data structure.
 Next, it is essential to implement the traversal mechanism of the data structure in the file `src/dynamic/traversal.h`.
-2. *Including a new compute model*:
-3. *Include a new algorithm*:
+2. *Including a new compute model*: It is possible to introduce a new compute model for any algorithm (let's say BFS) by writing a new function in the algorithm's file (`src/dynamic/dyn_bfs.h` for BFS).
+For example, `src/dynamic/dyn_bfs.h` currently contains functions `dynBFSAlg()` and `BFSStartFromScratch()` for incremental and non-incremental compute models.
+Next, the new function much be registered in the class `Algorithm` in `src/dynamic/topAlg.h`.

 ## Additional Results